Moving to Taiwan || A Guide By Those Who Made The Move

 To refer to Taiwanese money in every day Taiwanese, Taiwan currency is often referred to as ‘kuai’, literally meaning ‘piece’.

-This is the same as how it’s referred to in the Mainland China (either that or Renminbi, more formally)
+This is the same as how it’s referred to in Mainland China (either that or Renminbi, more formally)

 You will hear this form of language in all aspects of life in Taiwan, from on the streets, to chatting with friends or in the office.